Last Updated on July 20, 2023

-- What’s your procedure for dealing with problems that may arise with housing or travel arrangements?
+- What’s your procedure for dealing with problems that may arise with travel arrangements?

-- Who should I contact if there are any issues (such as safety concerns) with the assignment?
+- Who should I contact if there are any issues (such as safety or clinical concerns) with the assignment?

 - If this assignment leads to other opportunities, how will you work to support my overall goals and career success?

 It’s obviously not reasonable to expect the chance to ask all of these questions during a conversation with a travel nurse recruiter.
 But by becoming familiar with this list, you’ll get a sense of what you should know before accepting a travel assignment — and you’ll improve your chances of landing the best possible career opportunity, too.

 Ready To Take The Next Step?

 At CareerStaff, we offer more than helpful info on landing great career opportunities — we also offer travel nursing jobs in facilities nationwide!
 With great recruiters, coast-to-coast opportunities, and a dedication to supporting our travelers, it’s no wonder why we’re the preferred source of jobs for thousands in every corner of the U.S.A.

 If you’re in the market for a new career opportunity, or interested in exploring different horizons, we welcome you to learn more about our best-in-class nursing jobs by submitting a quick apply form.
 Or, browse our list of travel nursing jobs to find your dream assignment today!